shantsis/qa-icon-checker/README.md

 # Introduction
-This plugin is a quality assurance checker to make sure icons are configured properly for use in Figma and the code integration.
+This plugin is a quality assurance checker to make sure icons are configured properly for use in Figma and the code integration of the neo design system.

 ## What Does the Plugin Check?
 The plugin checks a number of configurations including: